kayrozen-zz/Commucal/README.md

 Prerequisite:

-- Add filter in gmail that adds a "Communauto" Label to all e-mails from:(noreply@communauto.com) and string "Voici les informations relatives à votre réservation numéro"
+- Add filter in gmail that adds a "Communauto" Label to all e-mails with these rules:
+-- from:(noreply@communauto.com)
+-- string in text : "Voici les informations relatives à votre réservation numéro"

 Installation: